 So what can we learn from this turning point in the lives of the Twelve?
-Our main objective would be to learn by example, both by the example set by Jesus in his compassionate healing and teaching and by the example set by His disciples, transformed into apostles as he sent them with good news for the hungry, the thirsty, the grieving, the disheartened, the poor in spirit.
+Our main objective would be to learn by example, both by the example set by Jesus in his compassionate healing and teaching and by the example set by his disciples, transformed into apostles as he sent them with good news for the hungry, the thirsty, the grieving, the disheartened, the poor in spirit.
 We could learn that we begin by being disciples, students, followers, studying and learning what Jesus did, what Jesus said, and the good news of God's saving grace displayed throughout the ages.
 We could learn also that at some point we too will hear Christ's commission to us, sending us as apostles with the good news that the kingdom is close at hand, to cure the sicknesses of poverty and neglect; to raise up those who have died a thousand deaths and have lost all hope; to oust the demons of oppression, abuse and hatred.

 Will it be easy?
 Probably not.
 Will we be ready?
 Probably no more than the original Twelve, and most likely less so.
 Will we be alone?
 At times it might feel that way, at least at those times when we forget Jesus' promise to be with us always.
 Will it be frightening?
-Certainly, but we have faith, and better yet, the example of Jesus and those who have already and those who still are living out His command to proclaim the good news.
+Certainly, but we have faith, and better yet, the example of Jesus and those who have already and those who still are living out his command to proclaim the good news.

-There's one last thing that we might learn, and that from that puzzling and vexing command to limit the scope action.
+There's one last thing that we might learn, and that from that puzzling and vexing command to limit the scope of action.
 Perhaps we might hear that as guidance to begin with 'baby steps', to start our journey of proclamation in our own neighbourhood.
 It's nice to go to far-off lands to proclaim that good news - it's often much more difficult to proclaim that good news to our next-door neighbour.
 More difficult, perhaps, but every bit as rewarding, if not more so.
-At home, in the neighbourhood is a good place to start, and we already have examples right here to follow, in our Community Ministries, our Student Ministries, our Hospitality Ministries.
-Then, with practice, with experience, there are opportunities for reaching further out, for example into the Hummingbird Ministry with First Nations, or the Families In Recovery Ministry.
-Finally, some of you may hear the call to work with "the Gentiles, the Samaritans", whoever they may be in today's world.

-But to all, whether here or abroad, the instruction from Jesus is the same - "go, proclaim the good news, 'The kingdom of heaven has come near.'"
+At home, in the neighbourhood is a good place to start, and we already have some experience with that over the years in the West End.
+Further opportunities will arise once we're in our new facilities, and perhaps then with increased resources we will look further outward, into our city, our province, our country, our world.
+But to us all, whether here or abroad, the instruction from Jesus is the same - "go, proclaim the good news, 'The kingdom of heaven has come near.'"
+Forgiveness, reconciliation, and new life are here for the asking.